jack4hughes/embedded_clock_project/readme.md

 ### Current Status:

-Currently, I don't have a way to power the screen, so the current build emulates the clock's functionality on a computer.
+I don't have a way to power the screen right now, so the current build emulates the clock's functionality on a computer.

 The current working software features are:
-- [x] Bitmap display using the terminal
+- [x] Bitmap display using the terminal (Squashed horizontally.)
 - [x] User Input using the keyboard
 - [x] Timekeeping using Unix clock.\
 - [x] Mode creation using structs and Function Pointers.

-- [ ] adding different modes (Implemented but non-working – need to debug.)
+- [ ] Adding different modes (Implemented but non-working – need to debug.)
 - [ ] Timer Mode  (not implemented)
 - [ ] Alarm Mode (not implemented)

 Hardware is not planned to be implemented until software works properly.
 (This will allow testing of software independent of hardware drivers.)